nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Inheritance - Exercise/Person/README.md

 	Define a field for each property the class should have (e.g. Name, Age) Define the Name and Age properties of a Person.

+### Step 1 – Define a Constructor

+Define a constructor that accepts name and age.